 The G.R.C.U.
 (Gruppo di Ricerche Clipeologiche ed Ufologiche) were an Italian UFO research group, based in Arenzano, Italy, and consisted of some 25 members.
 The group began their work in 1976, and along with CUN Prato and GORU La Spezia were the third Italian UFO research group to begin instrumental research into the infrared part of the electromagnetic spectrum, and amongst the first to capture biological UFOs direct from their invisible state.
-They were led by Luciano Boccone, who was also a member of CUN (Centro Ufologico Nazionale), Italy's major centre for UFO studies, and also a contributor to CUN's official magazine, Notiziario UFO.
+They were led by Luciano Boccone, who was also a member of CUN (Centro Ufologico Nazionale), Italy's major centre for UFO studies, as well as a contributor to CUN's official magazine, Notiziario UFO.

 The GRCU used a wide range of standard, high quality scientific instruments such as Geiger radiation counters, precision magnetic compasses, temperature indicators, frequency measurements (electromagnetic and light), ultrasound and and ultraviolet detectors.
 They also used infrared, panchromatic, and colour films in sophisticated gun-cameras, and cameras fitted with focal distance doublers or telephoto lenses.
 Sometimes these cameras would be fitted with a 25A, an 87, or an 89 filter, although most photographs were taken with no filter.

 Whenever the instruments warned of any sudden peaks in radioactivity and/or magnetic field, air, temperature or luminosity, photographs would immediately be taken in the same direction in which the variations were detected.
 This simple procedure allowed them to objectify and photograph a whole range of invisible phenomena, not just in the sky, but also at much lower altitude, as well as at ground level, both day and night.